optiosteam/payconiq-client-php/README.md

 **So if you are migrating your code from 1.x to 2.x, make sure to use the enums for PaymentStatus, QR code size, color & format, instead of the old constants**

 Setters on resources no longer exist.

+From version 2.1.0 onward, `transferAmount`, `tippingAmount` and `totalAmount` have been removed from the Payment resource since they are no longer returned by the API (see [here](https://github.com/optiosteam/payconiq-client-php/issues/18#issuecomment-3306512880)).

 ## Description
 This library provides 3 main classes: